The Leading Laser Dentistry In Brisbane Treatment For Gum Disease In Brisbane

 · What to Expect: The First Few Days after your Laser Dentistry appointment

-A minority of patients report mild aching, throbbing, and soreness of the treated areas for the first couple of days after receiving laser dentistry treatment — this can be helped with pain medications.
+A minority of patients report mild aching, throbbing, and soreness of the treated areas for the first couple of days after receiving laser dentistry in Brisbane — this can be helped with pain medications.
 The tissues around the teeth may appear slightly discoloured.
 However, this is temporary and typically lasts a maximum of 10 – 14 days.
-You cannot brush, floss, or use interdental brushes for the first 7-10 days after treatment, and will instead use a mouth wash provided by us.
-This mouth wash may cause yellow or brown staining of the teeth, which will be cleaned off by your periodontist at your review appointment after two weeks.
+You cannot brush, floss, or use interdental brushes for the first 7-10 days after treatment, and will instead use a mouthwash provided by us.
+This mouthwash may cause yellow or brown staining of the teeth, which your periodontist will clean off at your review appointment after two weeks.
 Additionally, you will need to follow a liquid diet for the first three days, slowly adding in mushy and soft foods until you can return to your normal diet after approximately two weeks.
 Smoking will compromise the results of all gum disease treatments, including LANAP®.

 · What to Expect: Follow-up Care after your LANAP Procedure